 After the actual cost of the export product has been calculated, you should formulate an approximate consumer price for the foreign market.

 For most consumer goods, per capita income is a good gauge of a market’s ability to pay.
-Some products (example, popular U.S. fashion labels) create such a strong demand that even low per capita income will not affect their selling price.
+Some products (for example, popular U.S. fashion labels) create such a strong demand that even low per capita income will not affect their selling price.
 Simplifying the product to reduce its selling price may be an answer for your company in markets with low per capita income.
 Your company must also keep in mind that currency fluctuations may alter the affordability of its goods.

 In the domestic market, U.S. companies carefully evaluate their competitors’ pricing policies.
 You will also need to evaluate competitor’s prices in each potential export market.
 If there are many competitors within the foreign market, you may have to match the market price or even underprice the product or service for the sake of establishing a market share.
 If the product or service is new to a particular foreign market, however, it may actually be possible to set a higher price than is feasible in the domestic market.